William A. Estrada, Esq.

 In July 2011, Will began lobbying for ParentalRights.org as the organization’s director of government relations, where he advocates before Congress for the Parental Rights Amendment to the U.S. Constitution.
 He was chosen by the board of ParentalRights.org as the organization’s Secretary in January 2017.

 Will is a member of the U.S. Supreme Court bar and the California bar.
-He serves on the board of Life Raft International, a nonprofit organization dedicated to helping refugees in Thailand, and also serves as the Chairman of the Board of Good Samaritan Advocates, a nonprofit pro bono legal services organization in the greater Washington, D.C., area.
+He has served on the board of Life Raft International, a nonprofit organization dedicated to helping refugees in Thailand, and he also served a two-year term as the Chairman of the Board of Good Samaritan Advocates, a nonprofit pro bono legal services organization in the greater Washington, D.C., area.
 In March 2016, Will was elected as the Chairman of the Loudoun County Republican Committee in Virginia.
 During the 2016 presidential election, Will served on the Transition Team for Donald J. Trump, helping to advise the Trump-Pence campaign on education policy issues that affect homeschool freedom.

 Will and his wife Rachel, who is also a homeschool graduate as well as a professional pastel artist, reside in northern Virginia with their two sons, Dominic and Merrick.

 Licensed in California

 Have William A. Estrada speak at your event.